← Back to README

 Test Database Setup:

-PostgreSQL tests use shared connection (packages/tinqer-sql-pg-promise-integration/tests/shared-db.ts):
+PostgreSQL integration tests use a shared connection (packages/pg-promise-adapter-integration/tests/shared-db.ts):

 import pgPromise from "pg-promise";